Advisory.

 Private counsel for the long horizon of leadership.

-Advisory engagements address how a leader is understood by the people whose judgment matters most.
-The work begins with the leader's actual context: mandate, history, pressures, audiences, and horizon.
+Advisory engagements focus on how a leader is understood by the people whose judgment matters most.
+Each engagement begins with the leader's actual context: their mandate, history, pressures, audiences, and horizon.

 No two engagements are alike.
-There is no template.
+Each one is shaped by the individual and the moment.

 Reputation positioning.